alimkhanakimzhan/ict-first-trimester-final/README.md

 # ict-first-trimester-final
 ICT First Trimester`s Final project

-GitHub Repository owned by Alimkhan Akimzhan and Arsen Abdullin from CS-2006 to provide an ICT Final Project.
+GitHub Repository created by Alimkhan Akimzhan and Arsen Abdullin from CS-2006 to provide an ICT Final Project.

 Form the data takes.
 Current system consists of two parts, such as the exam and the checking process.